ZacharieGignac/roomos-macros-extension/README.md

     - Config: `xapi.Config.<Path> = …;`
     - Status: `const value = await xapi.Status.<Path>.get();`
     - Event: `xapi.Event.<Path>.on((event) => { … });`
-  - The current xAPI token is replaced in‑place.

 Note: These features are experimental.
 If completion doesn’t appear, ensure the file uses the `codecfs:` scheme and “Apply xAPI schema to IntelliSense” is enabled in Settings.